icse18-FAST/FAST/README.md

 # FAST Approaches to Scalable Similarity-based Test Case Prioritization

 This repository is a companion page for an ICSE'18 submission.
-It contains all the material required for replicating our experiments, including: the implementation of the algorithms, the input data, and supplementary tools required to support the experiment.
+It contains all the material required for replicating our experiments, including: the implementation of the algorithms, the input data, and supplementary tools.
 Some aditional results, not included in the paper for the sake of space, are also provided.

 Experiment replication
 ---------------